fantastech/notifier/README.txt

 * Send unlimited bulk marketing messages to your WhatsApp contacts.
 * Send transactional WhatsApp notifications to your users on specific triggers / user actions like WooCommerce order placement.
-* Create and manage message tempaltes from WordPress backend.
+* Create and manage text-based message templates from WordPress backend.
-* Manage all your contacts from a single screen.
+* Create and manage contacts from WordPress backend.
-* Import contacts using CSV or import from your WooCommerce customers.
+* Import contacts using CSV or import phone numbers from your WooCommerce customers.
+* Update WhatsApp business profile details from plugin settings.

 = UPCOMING FEATURES =

 * Support for more languages in message templates.
 Currently only supports en_US.
-* Inbox - 2-way message communication with your contacts.
+* Inbox - multi=agent, 2-way message communication with your contacts.
-* Reply to buttons in message templates.
+* Quick reply buttons in message templates.
-* More fields for contacts as per demand.
+* More fields for contacts to use it like a CRM.
 * Ability to re-submit rejected templates for approaval.
-* More notification triggers as per demand.
+* More notification triggers as per request.

 = GET MORE FEATURES WITH THE PRO PLUGIN (to be released soon) =

-* Media support in message templates to send photos, video or document in message.
+* Media support in message templates to send photos, video or document in notification messages.
-* Variables support in message templates to send user/customer specific data in notifications.
+* Dynamic message template with variables support to send user/customer specific data in notifications.
 Think of this as email merge tags.
 * Ability to fetch and use default WhatsApp message templates.
 * Webhooks - create notification on the site and trigger it from any of your apps using Zapier or a similar tool.